JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <p>
 <p>

-Use Remote Desktop Connection to log onto your Client VM
+Use Remote Desktop Connection to log onto your Client-1 VM

 - Right-click on Start, select System, click Rename this PC (advanced).
 - Click Change.